Datseris/bad-scientific-talk/README.md

 * You must prepare your talk only while inside a train and it is preferred to do so during the trip towards the conference.
 * Be sure to spend 5 minutes during your introduction talking about your past job, which is completely irrelevant with your corrent job.
 * While being in the middle of your talk you will occassionally see the chairperson raising his two fingers making a "V".
 This in no way means you have 2 minutes left!
 It means "Victory" because your talk is progressing so well.
 * Variations and stressing in voice intensity are only for poetry and do not fit the seriousness of a scientific talk.
 Go through your entire talk while maintaining a constant pitch and intensity level with your voice.
-If you can do the entire talk without catching a breath, it's all the more impressive!
+* If you can do the entire talk without catching a breath, it's all the more impressive!

 ## Content
 ### Equations
 * Have overly complicated equations in your slides.
-Start by saying that you can't explain these overly complicated equations, but then start explaining them any way, making sure that the symbols in the equations are never explained.
+Start by saying that you can't explain these overly complicated equations, but then start explaining them any way.
+* Be sure that the symbols in the equations are never explained.
+You want your audience to have questions after the talk after all!
 * If your equations do not span the entire slide end-to-end, it is not impressing enough.